Essure Lawsuits - Device Migration and Puncturing

-The Essure lawsuits claim the birth control device is defectively designed so that it can fracture and move within a woman’s body.
+The Essure lawsuits claim the birth control device has been defectively designed so that it can fracture and move within a woman’s body.
 This failure can cause a woman's uterus and fallopian tubes to become punctured.

 More than 16,000 lawsuits have been filed against Bayer and Conceptus Inc. (the manufacturers of Essure) by women who have suffered severe abdominal damage when the birth control device moves and punctures the uterus and fallopian tubes.

 Attorneys state that if doctors and patients had known the risks, then women would have chosen a different form of birth control, such as a hysterectomy, salpingectomy, tubal ligation, tubal fulguration, or application of clips.